AdobeDocs/journey-optimizer.en/help/using/email/email-opt-out.md

 One-click list unsubscribe URL is an unsubscribe link or button displayed next to the email sender information and lets recipients instantly opt out of your mailing lists with a single click.
 In Adobe Journey Optimizer, when the **Enable List-Unsubscribe** option is toggled on, the email header includes both a mailto and/or a URL by default that recipients can use to unsubscribe from your mailing list.

-The [Enable List-Unsubscribe](email-settings.md#list-unsubscribe) toggle must be activated at the channel surface level so that emails using this surface include the one-click unsubscribe URL in the email header.
+The [Enable List-Unsubscribe](email-settings.md#list-unsubscribe) toggle must be activated at the channel configuration level so that emails using this configuration include the one-click unsubscribe URL in the email header.

 >[!NOTE]
 >